aFrom VMS to Job Boards to Gig Portals – The tech features to expect in 2020 as the Talent Industry shifts to Workforce Management Software

 Job Pricing Intelligence

 VMS capabilities aid organizations in gaining a rich appreciation of the rates they should be charging for the right skills to get their jobs done have moved to a new level with artificial intelligence-led solutions.
-A broad range of third-party ‘big data’ oriented platforms now harvest job category pricing data across regions to offer employers forensic pricing indicators they can use to make sure they pay the going rate for the talent they need in their area.
-Vendor Management Systems have a key role to play in bringing access to these platforms and seamlessly integrating them with job boards and recruitment tools to build a joined-up (and ‘rate-aware’) Total Talent Management (TTM) ecosystem for employers.
+Third-party ‘big data’ oriented platforms now harvest job category pricing data across regions to offer pricing indicators that employers can use to make sure they pay the going rate for the talent they need in their area.
+Vendor Management Systems (VMS) have a key role to play in bringing access to these platforms and seamlessly integrating them with job boards and recruitment tools to build a joined-up (and ‘rate-aware’) Total Talent Management (TTM) ecosystem for employers.

 Vendor Risk Management and Compliance

 With an increasingly regulated business environment, further exacerbated by changes to tax systems and the introduction of the EU’s GDPR, organisations are under pressure to ensure they don’t fall foul of employment law.
-Vendor Management Systems have a key role to play in governing data appropriately and enforcing vendor terms and conditions; honouring tax systems, data protection, data security and diversity policies.
+VMS have a key role to play in governing data appropriately and enforcing vendor terms and conditions; honouring tax systems, data protection, data security and diversity policies.

 You might well ask…

-What type of technology ecosystem do organizations need in order to embrace the gig economy?
+What type of technology ecosystem do organizations need to embrace the gig economy?
 And is it better to source their tech platform through a third-party Recruitment Process Outsourcer or Managed Service Provider?

-There are some obvious features that Total Talent Management Systems need to offer if they’re to be useful and offer organizations the competitive advantage they seek.
-Here are some highlights.
+There are some obvious features that Total Talent Management Systems need in order to give organizations the competitive advantage they seek:

 - Resourcing Triage and SOW Contract Design